RemyCiterin/CoIndStar/README.md

 # CoIndStar
-implementation of ocinductive datatypes and interaction trees in FStar
+implementation of coinductive datatypes and interaction trees in FStar